joshbegley/nyt-latest/README.md

 `Her only album made her a media star after she had raised four children and worked as a house cleaner — proving, she said, that “it’s never too late.”`\
 https://nytimes.com/2024/12/08/arts/music/angela-alvarez-dead.html

-**The Briefing: Fulham 1 Arsenal 1: How much of a blow will VAR decision be?
+**The Briefing - Fulham 1 Arsenal 1: How much of a blow will VAR decision be?
 Did wind impact corners?**\
 `Arsenal were held to a 1-1 draw by Fulham on Sunday afternoon after a late VAR decision ruled out a Bukayo Saka winner`\
 https://nytimes.com/athletic/5974240/2024/12/08/fulham-arsenal-result-report-analysis/